Greatest Album Covers of All Time – From 1967 to 2021

-As with many bands that found themselves surrounded with sudden success and fame, Red Hot Chili Peppers had their problems – especially after the release of Blood Sugar Sex Magic album in 1992.
+As with many bands that found themselves surrounded by sudden success and fame, Red Hot Chili Peppers had their problems – especially after the release of the Blood Sugar Sex Magic album in 1992.
 The album was released exactly one year after Nirvana’s “Nevermind” (September 24th), and it was Red Hot Chili Peppers’ introduction into worldwide popularity and critical acclaim, selling over 13 million copies since the release.

 John Frusciante certainly had the biggest problems dealing with the newfound fame and with the responsibility that was forced upon him when the band played along with other bands such as Smashing Pumpkins and Nirvana for thousands of people at the time.

 Anthony Kiedis, who was a sort of a control freak in the band, started getting into fights with John – who would often underperform and share no enthusiasm with the band while playing on stage.
 Anthony described the experience in his book “Scar Tissue” stating:

 Things deteriorated to the point where John and I didn’t talk on the bus, and if we ran into each other in passing, we wouldn’t even acknowledge each other.Anthony Kiedis, Scar Tissue

 Constant tensions between John and Anthony escalated when the band was invited to play Saturday Night Live gig in February 1992.
 John almost got into a fight with one of the crew members and kept himself away from the rest of the band.
 Madonna was also present on the set and apparently completely ignored John – which made him even more pissed and unwilling to play the gig.

 When the time came for the band to play, they did the song “Stone Cold Bush” – which to Anthony’s surprise went pretty well.
 The second song they choose to play was “Under The Bridge” which worried Kiedis since he had to rely on John to cue him in after he was done with the guitar intro, and the two weren’t on very good terms.